Topics

 Progress and Preservation

 We take our last lecture before the midterm to discuss the notions of progress and preservation.
+These theorems express that well-typed programs are well-behaved, and hold for any good programming languages.
+Professor Das also takes a moment to lament about programming languages.

 Parsing